This page is designed to answer the following questions:

 Individuals who use adult care and support services

-Safeguarding includes being transparent to the individuals to whom we provide care and support and so we should make information about what they can expect available to them in a format that is accessible for them.
+Safeguarding includes being transparent to the individuals to whom we provide care and support and so we should make information about what they can expect available to them in a format that is accessible to them.
 They should also be informed about their right to complain.

 Any external workers or visitors to the organisation